Twitchy42/multi-ingress/README.md

 This chart assumes your cluster is using AWS as its cloud provider and that you are using Amazon Certificate Manager to secure your SSL endpoints

+## Using the Chart

+Requirements: Cluster is using AWS as its cloud provider.
+An ACM (Amazon Certificate Manager) cert is already created.

+FOR DEVELOPERS: To point your deployed application to use this ingress controller, you MUST add an annotation to your ingress resource in the following format:
+`kubernetes.io/ingress.class = nginx-<the identifier you set>`

+Multi-Ingress will install the nginx-ingress-controller workload, create a load balancer in AWS, and set up the required configmaps and roles.

 ## Installing the Chart

 To install the chart with the release name `my-ingress`